 Each November Kumeu Arts hosts the Kumeu Art Awards.
 The event highlights our talented community of artists and recognises their achievements.
 It also links art with local businesses who kindly donate prizes.
-Submissions are open to the public (FORMS BELOW) Entries go through a selection process and are then presented to our judge.
+Entries go through a selection process and are then presented to our judge.
 Successful entries are exhibited at Kumeu Arts two galleries in the following exhibition.
 Monetary prizes and vouchers up to the value of $1,000, are awarded at a prestigious awards ceremony giving us the opportunity to celebrate the prize winners and bring the art community together.
 Representatives from the companies involved are invited to give out prizes at what is always a fun, joyful event.

 We are grateful to everyone involved over the years including the sponsors, artists, judges and our committee.
 By participating in this event they have helped to support our charity arts organisation.